p3732/arrival_film_analysis/src/chapter2 emotions.md

 The background consists of the wide window front, which is closed off by a curtain.
 She looks at the shining ceiling lamp, the only source of light in the scene.
 As the camera simultaneously pans and moves from behind Louise towards her front, Louise turns from being a mere shadow to being illuminated.
-She is now familiar with the Heptapod language, the visions no longer appear to her as coming from an unknown source.
+She is now familiar with the Heptapod language, understanding where the visions come from.
+Her fear of the future is taken away.
 But the closed curtain symbolizes that she will not receive any more help from the aliens, she is on her own now.

 [^scripts]: Even the programs with which the logograms are analyzed were created and are not mere fabrications by visual artists.
 See https://www.christopherwolfram.com/arrival, accessed 25.03.2020